 Framing the Problems

-Faced In general, mechanical failures occur where the loads induced during operation exceeding the component’s material capabilities as shown in the graph below.
+Faced in general, mechanical failures occur where the loads induced during operation exceed the component’s material capabilities, as shown in the graph below.
 The frequency they occur depends on the variation of use and the variables of production.
-We are interested in both the basic margin of safety represented by the difference in mean values as well as the distribution scatter.
+We are interested in both the basic margin of safety represented by the difference in mean values, as well as the distribution scatter.
 Both influence the region of overlap where failures occur.

 Essentially, a reliable product is one where the variables of production and variables of use do not impact on satisfactory operation.